 Click on the Creature or Enhancement you are trying to capture and click on the the cards you are using (including any Enhancements).
 Then click on the Strike, Stomp or Scream button.
 Only capture methods that are possible with the selected Adventurers and Enhancements.
 One die for each card you played will be rolled (for example, if you played a four card Stomp you would roll four dice).
 Next compare the total on the dice you rolled (plus any Enhancements you may have) to the value listed on the card required to defeat the Creature or capture the Enhancement.
 The number by the sword indicates the value required for a Strike, the boot indicates a Stomp, and the face represents Scream.
 You capture the card if the total of your dice is equal to or greater than the related value on the card.

-If you defeat a Creature, the card will move from the Landscape and placed in your victory pile.
+If you defeat a Creature, the card will be moved from the Landscape and placed in your victory pile.
 All the Adventurer cards you used will be placed in the discard pile.
 However, if your roll doesn't beat the Creature, it will be returned to the Landscape.
 As a penalty, you must discard one card from your hand as a “wound” for not defeating it.

 If you capture an Enhancement, the card will be placed face up in front of you (each player's Enhancements can be seen by all players).
 This card can then be used throughout the rest of the game (or only once, if specified on the card).
 To use an Enhancement during a capture attempt, you must click the Enhancement to move it to the "Played Adventurers and Enhancements" area.
 All the Adventurer cards you used will be placed in the discard pile.
 Like with Creatures, if your roll does not match or beat the total on the Enhancement card, you must discard one card from your hand.